makevoid/fuqit/app/Readme.md

 the main example it's a collection taken from a db (that's just an array of dictionaries)

-when you find something name "collection_name" it's the name of the collection (for example "posts") and "model" also, has to be replaced with the singular version (e.g. "post")
+when you find something name "collection" it's the name of the collection (for example "posts") and "model" also, has to be replaced with the singular version (e.g. "post")

 I added a guardfile for automatic compiling of SASS to CSS